Terrunda/To-do-list-assignment/README.md

 ## Tests to be made/ Planned functionality:
 - ### Creation of Lists with:
     - List names
-    - A method of differentiating a list through differenyt colours/icons.
+    - A method of differentiating a list through different colours/icons.

 - ### Creation of tasks with:
     -  Reminders